Markov processes, polynomial martingales and orthogonal polynomials: General properties

-\begin{proof} Follows the fact that martingales $M_{n}$ are polynomials such that $M_{n}$ is a polynomial of degree $n.$ Hence is $M_{n}^{2}$ is a polynomial of degree $2n$ and uniqueness of the polynomial expansion. \end{proof}
+\begin{proof} It follows the fact that martingales $M_{n}$ are polynomials such that $M_{n} $ is a polynomial of degree $n$.
+Hence, is $M_{n}^{2}$ is a polynomial of degree $2n$ and the result yields by uniqueness of the polynomial expansion. \end{proof}

-We will also assume that for every $t$ moment generating function of $X_{t}$ exist in some neighborhood of $0.$ This assumption guarantees that every measurable function $g(x)$ such that $\mathbb{E}\left\vert g(X_{t})\right\vert ^{2}<\infty $ can be expanded in Fourier series of polynomials orthogonal with respect to marginal measure of $X_{t}.$ Such processes will be called Markov processes with polynomial regression (MPR).
+Notice that from the listed above assumptions it follows that for $\forall t\in I$, the moment generating function of $X_{t}$ exists in some neighborhood of $0$.
+Consequently we deduce that every measurable function $g(x)$ such that $\mathbb{E}\left\vert g(X_{t})\right\vert ^{2}<\infty$ can be expanded in a Fourier series of polynomials that are orthogonal with respect to marginal measure of $X_{t}$.

 By \cite{SzablPoly} we know that the considered class of random processes contains processes with independent increments (II-class) with all moments existing.
 Below we have characterization of II class within the MPR class of random processes.